-In November 2014, the Company entered into a joint venture with Meisheng Cultural & Creative Corp., Ltd., for the purpose of providing certain JAKKS licensed and non-licensed toys and consumer products to agreed-upon territories of the People's Republic of China.
+In November 2014, the Company entered into a joint venture with Meisheng Cultural & Creative Corp., Ltd., ("MC&C") for the purpose of providing certain JAKKS licensed and non-licensed toys and consumer products to agreed-upon territories of the People's Republic of China.
 The joint venture includes a subsidiary in the Shanghai Free Trade Zone that sells, distributes and markets these products, which include dolls, plush, role play products, action figures, costumes, seasonal items, technology and app-enhanced toys, based on top entertainment licenses and JAKKS' own proprietary brands.
 The Company owns fifty-one percent of the joint venture and consolidates the joint venture since control rests with the Company.
-The non-controlling interest's share of the income (loss) from the joint venture for the year ended December 31, 2020, 2019 and 2018 was \$130,000, \$169,000 and (\$57,000), respectively.
+The non-controlling interest's share of the income from the joint venture for the year ended December 31, 2021, 2020 and 2019 was \$120,000, \$130,000 and \$169,000, respectively.

 In October 2016, the Company entered into a joint venture with Hong Kong Meisheng Cultural Company Limited ("Meisheng"), a Hong Kongbased subsidiary of Meisheng Culture & Creative Corp, for the purpose of creating and developing original, multiplatform content for children including new short-form series and original shows.
 JAKKS and Meisheng each own fifty percent of the joint venture and will jointly own the content.
 JAKKS will retain merchandising rights for kids' consumer products in all markets except China, which Meisheng Culture & Creative Corp. will oversee through the Company's existing distribution joint venture.
 The results of operations of the joint venture are consolidated with the Company's results.
-The non-controlling interest's share of the loss from the joint venture for the years ended December 31, 2020, 2019, and 2018 was nil.
-As of December 31, 2020, Meisheng beneficially owned 9.2% of the Company's outstanding common stock and approximately 5.5% as of September 30, 2021.
+The non-controlling interest's share of the income (loss) from the joint venture for the years ended December 31, 2021, 2020 and 2019 was nil.
+MC&C is an affiliate of Meisheng and Meisheng holds shares of the Company's outstanding common stock.

-In March 2017, the Company entered into an agreement to issue 366,089 shares of its common stock at an aggregate price of \$19.3 million to a Hong Kong affiliate of its China joint venture partner.
+In March 2017, the Company entered into an agreement with a Hong Kong affiliate of its China joint venture partner.
 After their shareholder and China regulatory approval, the transaction closed on April 27, 2017.
-Upon the closing, the Company added a representative of Meisheng Culture & Creative Corp as a non-employee director and issued 1,332 shares of restricted stock at a value of \$0.1 million, which vested in January 2018.
 In 2018, the Company issued 4,158 shares of restricted stock at a value of \$0.1 million to the non-employee director, which vested in January 2019.
 In 2019, the Company issued 5,471 shares of restricted stock at a value of \$0.1 million to the non-employee director, which vested in January 2020.